What Happens After an Abnormal Pap Test?

 Want to protect yourself from cervical cancer?
 Your first step is getting a regular Pap test.
 That way, if you have precancerous cells, they’re detected early.

 But, what happens if your Pap comes back with abnormal results?
-Dr. James Pavelka, a gynecologic oncologist with Tristate Gynecologic Oncology, discusses what happens next – and why you shouldn’t panic.
+James Pavelka MD, a gynecologic oncologist with Tristate Gynecologic Oncology, discusses what happens next – and why you shouldn’t panic.

 Abnormal Pap Test Results: What Do They Mean?